Angling at the Limfjord

-The Limfjord is one of the best places in Denmark to catch sea trout and offers easy access to the sea and all its riches.
-You can find lots of practical information on angling in the Limfjord here.
+The Limfjord is one of the best and most beautiful places in Denmark to catch sea trout and it offers easy access to the sea and all its riches.
+You can find lots of practical information about angling in the Limfjord here.

 What to catch in the Limfjord?

-The most important eelgrass areas are spawn areas for the garfish of the Limfjord which cavorts to thousands across the fjord in May and June.
-In the western and eastern part of the fjord, you can catch flatfish.
-By the estuaries of the fjord into Kattegat and the North Sea, you will find Atlantic cod, flatfish, garfish, European bass, mullet and Atlantic mackerel and of course sea trouts.
+The most important eelgrass areas are spawn areas for the garfish of the Limfjord which cavort to thousands across the fjord in May and June.
+In the western and eastern parts of the fjord, you can catch flatfish.
+By the estuaries of the fjord into Kattegat and the North Sea, you will find Atlantic cod, flatfish, garfish, European bass, mullet, and Atlantic mackerel, and of course sea trouts.
 Atlantic herring and European sprat are also common to catch in the fjord.
-Especially around Mors you can experience Atlantic herring fishing from the pier and harbor.
+Especially around Mors, you can experience Atlantic herring fishing from the pier and harbor.